Research, discover and select assets across media: Connected for greater efficiency

-Access to this metadata is an essential part of all internal processes such as planning, production and distribution.
-There are also some important accompanying processes such as research, rights clearance and billing.
-With the Media Data Hub, metadata can be collected, generated and managed throughout the company.
+Access to metadata is an essential part of all internal processes such as planning, production and distribution.
+In addition, important accompanying processes such as research, clarification of rights, and billing are involved.
+With the Media Data Hub, metadata can be collected, generated, and managed company-wide.

-It combines relevant information across the various specialized platforms and thus provides a uniform, cross-media view of media topics.
-Missing metadata is automatically supplemented using data analysis, artificial intelligence and linked data methods.
-As a hub for metadata, the Media Data Hub serves both as a data provider for third-party systems and as a central platform for data mining services, algorithms and models.
+It combines all relevant information across various specialized systems to provide a unified, cross-media view of media objects.
+Missing metadata is automatically filled in using methods from data analysis, artificial intelligence and Linked Data.
+The Media Data Hub serves as a central hub for metadata, both as a data provider for third-party systems and as a central platform for mining services, algorithms, and models.

 - Cross-media research in media archives

 - Data collection for accounting workflows (e.g. Gema)

 - The attainment of information claims (e.g., copyright information)